 The updated Reinoculate phase is not a wholesale replacement of the classic 5R.
 It is an upgrade that applies selectively based on clinical presentation.

-The Stewart Nutrition deficiency screen remains a valuable clinical tool during the Reinoculate phase.
+The Stewart Nutrition practitioner reference guide remains a valuable clinical screening tool during the Reinoculate phase, helping practitioners systematically map physical signs to potential nutrient deficiencies.
+Official NICE Clinical Knowledge Summaries and NIH Office of Dietary Supplements fact sheets then provide the evidence-based diagnostic thresholds and management pathways for confirming and treating specific deficiencies.
 Persistent GI symptoms -- particularly malabsorption -- can mask or perpetuate micronutrient deficiencies that undermine the success of any gut protocol.
 Specifically:

 Returning to our opening case: David's comprehensive stool analysis revealed the keystone species depletion described above.
 We restructured his Reinoculate phase with the updated protocol: